 Friends of the Forest Grove Library was established in 1973 to support our community library, the Forest Grove City Library in Forest Grove, Oregon. (see more history, below)

 The primary purpose of Friends is to raise money for library programs.
-Almost all of the cultural events, children’s programs and teen programs at the library are funded by your Friends of the Forest Grove Library.
+See the most recent version of the Friends Strategic Plan: SP Adopted February 2020.
+Almost all of the cultural events, children’s programs and teen programs at the library are funded in part by your Friends of the Forest Grove Library.
+See Friends’ Bylaws

 Email us: firstname.lastname@example.org